-These festive Lebkuchen Herzen are just like the gingerbread hearts you'd find in Germany at Oktoberfest and Christmas markets.
-A blend of molasses, honey, brown sugar, and melted butter creates chewy cookies that are super easy to make!
-And you can let your creativity run wild with the royal icing decorations.
+These festive Lebkuchenherzen are just like the gingerbread heart cookies you'd find in Germany at Oktoberfest and Christmas markets.
+A blend of molasses, honey, brown sugar, and melted butter creates cookies that are crispy on the outside, chewy on the inside, and super easy to make!
+Plus you can let your creativity run wild with the royal icing decorations.

-- Molasses - I recommend using unsulphured dark molasses.
-Dark molasses has a stronger flavor than light molasses, but it's sweeter than blackstrap molasses, making it perfect for German gingerbread cookies.
+- Molasses - I recommend using unsulphured dark molasses, which has a stronger flavor than light molasses, and is sweeter than blackstrap molasses.

 - Brown sugar - Adds a rich, caramel flavor and moisture to the dough.
 You can also use light brown sugar, but I prefer the darker color and richer caramel flavor of dark brown sugar.